We help newcomers and volunteers explore local communities together.

 Learn more about a recent match between a newcomer family from Mississauga and a TD Welcome Group at TD Stories.

-We would like to thank TD Friends of the Environment Foundation for providing invaluable support for our Urban Nature Access Pass Program for Refugee Newcomers.
-Pending pandemic social gathering restrictions, we are hopeful that late summer/fall activities in 2021 will include four nature-focused event to introduce refugee newcomers to Toronto’s parks and green spaces.
-The purpose of these events will be to encourage newcomer households to explore local and city-wide destination parks, to engage in environmental stewardship activities, and to connect with volunteers.
+In summer and fall 2021, Together Project hosted four nature-focused events to introduce refugee newcomers to Toronto’s parks and green spaces.
+The purpose of these events was to encourage newcomer households to explore local and city-wide destination parks, to engage in environmental stewardship activities, and to connect with volunteers.